leMaik/chunky/index.md

 ## Planned features

 - Support 1.16 blocks shortly after 1.16 is released (see [the list of supported blocks]({{ absolute_url }}supported-blocks))
+- Support for custom block models from resource packs